ShohelAlMahmudDev/RAGBot/README.md

-# RAGBot: AI Chatbot with Software Engineer Expertise
+# RAGBot: Personalized AI Chatbot

-RAGBot is an innovative AI chatbot designed to simulate a Software Engineer’s expertise.
+RAGBot is an innovative AI chatbot designed to simulate a Software Engineer’s Profile.
 By utilizing profile data, RAGBot provides personalized, technical, and career-focused advice.
 The chatbot leverages advanced natural language processing techniques combined with retrieval-augmented generation to generate context-aware responses.

 ## Table of Contents
 - [Overview](#overview)